mila-iqia/digit-detection/README.md

 This contains tuneable options that can be useful.

-To use skopt bayesian hyperparameter optimisation use the `config/skopt_base_config.yml` file.
+To use skopt bayesian hyperparameter optimisation use the `config/skopt_base_config.yml` file by changing the `--cfg` flag in `train_on_helios.sh`

 To add new models, create a new model file in `models/` folder  and modify the appropriate model declaration in `trainer/trainer.py`.
 Currently, VGG and Resnet are implemented.

+After every run, to be able to resume an already running experience, additional information such as the output directory of the current experiment will be appended to the config file.
+These should be manually removed before new experiments.

-## Best Model
+## Basline Model

 ### Bloc 1
-The best performing model found for the first part of the project was a VGG19 with learning rate 1e-3, momentum 0.9, SGD optimizer and batch size of 32.
+The baseline model used for the first part of the project was a VGG19 with learning rate 1e-3, momentum 0.9, SGD optimizer and batch size of 32.

 ### Bloc 2
-???
+The baseline model used for the second part of the project was a VGG19 with learning rate 1e-3, momentum 0.9, SGD optimizer and batch size of 32.

 ## Run the code interactively
 For debugging purpose you might want to run your code interactively.